jcqlng/jcqlng/README.md

 ✨ Welcome to my GitHub portfolio! ✨

-I currently work fulltime as an accounts payable analsyt in south florida.
+I currently am a freelance web developer in south florida.

 My current work in web development is launching and maintianing my own two websites for my side business / passion.